tarunn90/ml_notes/Recommendation Systems.md

 Cons:
 - Cold-start problem: system can't make accurate recommendations for new users
+	- To solve for this, we could ask for preferences on registration
 - Doesn't handle users with niche interests well: might be difficult to find similar users